 The Friends of Greenwich Park is a charity dedicated to the conservation, improvement and enjoyment of Greenwich Park.
 Originally one of eight Royal Parks in London, Greenwich was used by royalty for over 500 years for hunting, riding and pleasure.
 It is the oldest - enclosed in 1433 and the smallest - just 183 acres.
 The other Royal Parks are Hyde Park, Regent’s Park, St James’ Park, Green Park, Richmond Park, Bushey Park and Kensington Gardens.
 The Royal Parks were first opened to the public by George IV in about 1830 and maintained at public expense.
 This required significant funds, staff and even a Royal Parks Constabulary.
 In 1990 it was proposed that these responsibilities should be devolved from central government to local, private bodies.
 This caused much concern throughout London by all Royal Park users and in Greenwich led to the founding of the Friends of Greenwich Park in 1992.
 In the event, none of the parks were privatised as had originally been feared.
-Instead they continue to be managed as a single estate by the Royal Parks Agency and funded by Government through the Department of Culture, Media and Sport.
+Instead they continued to be managed as a single estate by the Royal Parks Agency and funded by Government through the Department of Culture, Media and Sport.
 Maintenance and garden staff were replaced by private contractors whilst the Royal Parks Constabulary was abolished and its functions absorbed into the Metropolitan Police in 2004. in order to allow greater financial flexibility, in April 2021, The Royal Parks was created a charity.
 However, the relationship between the Friends and The Royal Parks remains the same.

 The early days